Vizioz/Swagger-MCP/README.md

 The following tools are available through the MCP server:

+- `getSwaggerDefinition`: Downloads a Swagger definition from a URL
+- `listEndpoints`: Lists all endpoints from the Swagger definition
+- `listEndpointModels`: Lists all models used by a specific endpoint
+- `generateModelCode`: Generates TypeScript code for a model
+- `generateEndpointToolCode`: Generates TypeScript code for an MCP tool definition

 ## Setting Up Your New Project

 First ask the agent to get the Swagger file, make sure you give it the URL for the swagger file, or at least a way to find it for you, this will download the file and save it locally with a hashed filename, this filename will automatically be added to a `.swagger-mcp` settings file in the root of your current solution.